Your passion in life is to make 3D art, but making a living from it seems like a far-off dream that is mentally overwhelming to achieve.

 Mondal strongly believes that each person has their own talents and that they should use them to be successful in their own right.
 He advises young 3D artists to use their time to their advantage.
 Moreover, he encourages older 3D artists to use their expertise and apply it to the new technologies that are coming out.

 Annual CG community challenges like Nodevember and Inktober are a great way for 3D artists of any level and age to improve their skills while connecting with each other for support.
 In fact, Mondal tried to keep up with Inktober during his time in college because of the work Simon Thomson was doing.
 Thomson's work awakened Mondal’s suppressed interest in shaders.

 Mondal has cemented his pursuit of making shader products and wants to fix the way 3D artists have to hack their methodology to make NPR or animated projects by creating a shader product that would help Blender users.

 As far as the future of the CG community, AI has drummed up a lot of fear within the space.
 But Mondal sees a lot of potential in AI within the CG community.

 “...instead of being scared of the AI, I think we will all start individually making full-featured movies at one point, and it will just improve the quality of work.
 Each and every individual does, and it will make the whole movie market open instead of just big studios being able to make movies, I think so that would be interesting.”

 Making a living as a Blender artist may seem difficult, especially if you don’t know anyone in real life to help you along your journey, as Mondal knows very well.
-But, with the online CG community growing and as Blender artists are becoming entrepreneurs, Blender users will have an easier time than ever, achieving their dreams of becoming professional 3D artists who can make an actual living from their art.
+But, with the online CG community growing and as Blender artists are becoming entrepreneurs, easy-access and reliable blender render farms, users will have an easier time than ever, achieving their dreams of becoming professional 3D artists who can make an actual living from their art.